monogon-dev/monogon/CODING_STANDARDS.md

     $ bazel build //:goimports

 The resulting binary can then be copied to anywhere in the filesystem (eg. $HOME/bin/goimports-monogon) and any editor which supports gofmt/goimports integration can be pointed at this tool to automatically reformat files to the required format.

+When setting up integration with a text editor (or calling the binary manually), you must make it so that goimports get called `-local source.monogon.dev/`.
+Otherwise goimports will not correctly split away local/Monogon (`source.monogon.dev`) imports from other (global) imports.